dennisit/voip-example/README.md

 7. Version history
 -------------------------------------------------------------------------------

+* 1.0.1 The timer for displaying call duration is canceled upon call termination.
 * 1.0   The initial release.